 How to Ask for Testimonials

-We know you probably aren't a journalist, so we are here to help you start asking the right questions that will craft your best client stories.
-Here is a template you can copy, paste and customize when asking for client testimonials.
+We are here to help you start asking the right questions that will craft your best client stories.
+Here is a template you can copy, paste and customize when asking a client for a testimonial.

 I wanted to reach out and congratulate you again on your health transformation.
 You’ve worked so hard, earned amazing results, and I’m proud to see how far you have come.
 It has been wonderful to work with you and I must say, I am so honored that you chose me to come on this journey with you.